AdityaSrivastavDS/Hospital-Management-System/README.md

 Create a MySQL database named hospital.
 Create three table within database:

      Table1: Patient

      Table2: Doctors

      Table3: Appointment

-     You can create attributes of table according to you and
+     You can create attributes of table according to you and make changes into project according to that.